 Past Lane Travels contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 Read my disclaimer for more information.

-Why Is The Angel Oak Tree Special?
+Why Is The Angel Oak Tree Important?

 Over the centuries, The Angel Oak has survived earthquakes, hurricanes, floods, and human interference, so its strength and power are also palpable.

 How Old Is The Angel Oak Tree?

-The Southern live oak is 65 feet high with a circumference of 25.5 feet, shading an area of 17,000 square feet.
-The tree trunks themselves are so heavy and large that some of them drop to the ground, something that is only seen among the oldest live oaks.
+As you can see from photos, some of the tree’s branches are so heavy and large that they drop to the ground, something that is only seen among the oldest live oaks.

 Historical records trace the ownership of the tree and the land on which it stands to 1717 when it was given to Abraham Waight as part of a land grant.
 Mr. Waight, who was an extremely wealthy man, also owned several plantations.

-Local folklore tells stories of ghosts of former slaves appearing as angels around the tree, and of those spirits now protecting the tree.
-It is also said to have been a meeting place for Native Americans who lived on Johns Island.
+But local folklore also tells stories of ghosts of former slaves appearing as angels around the tree, and that those spirits now protect the tree.
+(I like this story).

 Ancient and Majestic